vpetkovic/dotnet-devcontainers-demo/README.md

    code .
    ```

 3. When prompted, reopen the repository in the container.
-Visual Studio Code will use the `devcontainer.json` and `Dockerfile` to build and start the development container.
+Visual Studio Code will use the `devcontainer.json` in the `.devcontainer` folder by default to set up basic development enviroment.
+    - Alternatively, press `ctrl` + `shift` + `p` to choose the configuration for .devcontainer.json
+      - Basic Setup (default)
+        - Uses only `devcontainer.json` to define the environment with a pre-built base image, including some basic customizations
+        - *Any required containers, such as Redis used by the Backend API, must be installed through the terminal (docker run -d --name redis-container -p 6379:6379 redis) and endpoints updated to point to localhost*
+      - Basic Microservices Setup
+        - Uses `devcontainer.json` along with docker-compose.yml to orchestrate two additional microservices, with the same basic customizations as the Basic Setup
+      - Advanced Microservices Setup
+        - Uses `devcontainer.json` and `docker-compose.yml` to define the environment with a custom base image using a `Dockerfile`, and orchestrates three additional microservices (including an MSSQL database).
+        - Includes advanced customizations such as running in privileged mode, stricter permissions (including running as a non-root user), additional tools, IDE settings, extensions, etc

 ### Remote Development